MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

 1. Select the **Continue** button to begin the scan.

-    You can cancel the scan at any time by returning to the workspace and selecting the **Cancel scan** button.
+    You can cancel the scan at any time by returning to the Security workspace and selecting the **Cancel scan** button.

 Once the scan is completed, you will receive an email.
 After you receive the email confirmation, you can view the scan report summary by returning to the **Run scan** section of the Security workspace.